ivoa/ivoa-web/content/astronomers/vo_glossary.md

 : An organised data collection that comes with a system for querying the data.
 Most often refers to tabular datasets organised as a "relational database", i.e. a set of linked tables, that you can query using Structured Query Language (SQL).
 IVOA specifies a standardised version of SQL called ADQL.

 **Data Model**
 : A standard logical structure for a type of dataset, that makes it possible for tools to make sense of returned data.
 This is not the same as a data format.
-A data model might for example mandate that there a dataset contains a series of records representing objects, and that each record must contain quantities representing RA, Dec, epoch of observation, and so on.
+A data model might, for example, mandate that a dataset contains a series of records representing objects, and that each record must contain quantities representing RA, Dec, epoch of observation, and so on.
 A data format on the other hand specifies that the file is a table, that the entries are in ASCII, that the integers are 16 bit, and so on.

 **FITS**
 : Flexible Image Transport System.
 The standard format for astronomical images and tables.
 FITS also specifies a standard way of expressing metadata in keyword-value pairs, and specifies a small number of mandatory keywords, along with a slightly larger number of reserved keywords, which have to have a particular meaning if a file uses them.
 Every FITS table can be expressed as a VOTable, but not necessarily vice versa, as the VOTable format can contain more complicated metadata.